- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 Civil unrest/Political tension

+There have been political demonstrations in Libreville and Port-Gentil in the past.
 You should avoid demonstrations, large crowds and rallies as they may turn violent.

 We advise you to exercise a high degree of caution in Gabon because of the high levels of serious crime.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.